matesmajda/smart-home/README.md

 ## Modules

 ### milight-remote
-This is a low level modul that can control my MiLight led-strips.
+This is a low level module that can control my MiLight led-strips.
 It is a basic reimplementation of the original remote controller of the leds.

 ### speech-recognition
 This module uses a microphone to listen to the environment constantly and trigger events when certain hotwords are detected.
 For example it can call the `milight-remote` module to turn on the lights when it hears the hotword "turn the lights on"